mobius-home/mobius/README.md

 end
 ```

-Mobius scrapes current metric information at different resolutions:

-* `:minute` - metrics over the last minute in 1 second intervals
-* `:hour` - metrics over the last hour in 1 minute intervals
-* `:day` - metrics over the last day in 1 hour intervals
-* `:week` - metrics over the last week in 1 day intervals
-* `:month` - metrics over the last 31 days in 1 day intervals

 ### Configure persistence directory

 By default Mobius will try to save metric data for all resolutions and the